How To Hire a Public Relations Agency to Promote Your Brand

-In fact, it may be the single most important factor; more so than experience with similar clients or media contacts with reporters cover your industry.
+In fact, it may be the single most important factor; more so than experience with similar clients or media contacts with reporters covering your industry.

 Your likelihood of getting the media coverage you seek depends more on the category of provider you hire.

 You don’t necessarily get the news coverage you want, even though you may be paying a PR person to get it, which can be frustrating.